manifoldailearning/python-for-mlops-aiops-devops/10.infrastructure-management-python/README.md

 * The Pulumi AWS provider automatically uses these environment variables for authentication.
 * You can alternatively use `pulumi config` commands for more persistent configuration.

-**Next Steps**

-* **Create a new Pulumi project:** Follow the "Create Project" and "Modify..." sections of the Pulumi AWS Getting Started guide.
-* **Learn more:** Explore the Pulumi AWS documentation at [https://www.pulumi.com/docs/intro/cloud-providers/aws/](https://www.pulumi.com/docs/intro/cloud-providers/aws/)